The log function

 calculus.

-Definition: We define a function called the exp function that takes an argument x
+Definition: We define a function called the exponential function (denoted exp) that takes an argument x

 and returns the value of e raised to the power x: